smartinternz02/SPS-8824-Web-based-Dashboard-for-COVID-19-Twitter-Sentiment-Analysis/README.md

 Here is a video recodring that specifies how everything worked out and also contains the final dashboard:</br>

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/S9s0b87mE_8/0.jpg)](https://www.youtube.com/watch?v=S9s0b87mE_8)

+Also these are 2 screenshots of the final dashboard: